openmanuscript/openmanuscript/tools/README.md

 ## Installation

 These tools installs in the normal python way.
-From the `tools/` directory, run:
+This will install the `openms` python module, and the set of tools described below.
+To install, `cd` to the `tools/` directory and run:

 ```
 pip3 install .